AlexCharlton/site-generator/README.md

 *site-generator* was motivated by the apparent lack of static site generators that are able to deal with arbitrary content.
 While being able to input a title, author, date, and content for each of your pages is nice if you have a blog, the ability to generate any pages that that are complex becomes limited to how much you can cram into your content section.
 For pages with any complexity, this could mean adding a whole bunch of HTML into a file that is meant for content.
 If other pages were to share this HTML, it would have to be duplicated.
 This is clearly not solving the problem that a site generator should.

 So *site-generator* solves this problem by making you decide what content your site is made of.
-Behind every page in your site is a *content file*, in which you associate your content with variables.
-These variables can then be used pretty much anywhere (but should probably be used mostly in *template files*) due to *site-generator*'s powerful templating syntax.
+Behind every page in your site is a *content file* in which you associate your content with variables.
+These variables can then be used pretty much anywhere[^templatevars] with *site-generator*'s powerful templating syntax.
 With this power comes responsibility, though. *site-generator* is much more powerful than most static site generators, and is therefore more dangerous.

 The other area in which *site-generator* excels is its support for content in multiple languages.
 Content can be specified, in the same content file, in as many languages as you want, and *site-generator* will create a site for each language.

 *site-generator* was written in Common Lisp.
-This program would not be possible without the many excellent Common Lisp libraries it uses, not to mention the excellent open source CL implementations.
+It would not have been possible without the many excellent Common Lisp libraries it uses, not to mention the excellent open source CL implementations.
 Many thanks to their creators!

 The *site-generator* test-suite can be run with `(asdf:test-system :site-generator)`.

 This documentation is easiest to read at [*site-generator'*'s home](http://alex-charlton.com/projects/site-generator/).

-{{{toc}}}
+[^templatevars]: But they should probably be used mostly in *template files*.

 # Features
 - Accepts arbitrary data in content pages